backpack455/SECRNN-MSEF2023/README.md

 ## How It Works

-The device captures ambient sounds through the microphone and processes the audio signals using advanced algorithms to identify gunshot patterns.
-The key components of the sound processing include:
+The device captures ambient sounds through the microphone and processes the audio signals using the SECRNN model to identify gunshot patterns.
+The key components of the SECRNN model include:

-1. **Preprocessing**: The audio signal is first preprocessed to remove background noise and normalize the sound levels.
-This involves using filters such as the Butterworth filter for noise reduction.
+1. **Preprocessing**: Utilizes Short-term Fourier Transform (STFT) to remove background noise and normalize sound levels.

-2. **Feature Extraction**: Specific features indicative of gunshots are extracted from the audio signal.
-This includes the detection of sharp amplitude peaks and specific frequency patterns associated with gunshots.

-3. **Classification**: The extracted features are fed into a machine learning classifier trained to distinguish gunshots from other sounds.
-Algorithms such as Support Vector Machines (SVM) and Convolutional Neural Networks (CNN) are employed to achieve high accuracy in gunshot detection.

-4. **Alert System**: Once a gunshot is detected, the device triggers an alert system that sends notifications via email, SMS, or other communication methods to notify law enforcement or predefined contacts.

-## Algorithm Details

-### Preprocessing

-- **Noise Reduction**: The Butterworth filter is applied to reduce ambient noise.
-- **Normalization**: The audio signal is normalized to ensure consistent detection performance.

-### Feature Extraction

-- **Amplitude Peaks**: Detects sharp peaks in the audio signal's amplitude that are characteristic of gunshots.
-- **Frequency Patterns**: Analyzes specific frequency ranges that are typically associated with gunshot sounds.
+2. **Feature Extraction**: Employs CNNs to extract spatial features from spectrograms and RNNs to capture temporal features.
+3. **Classification**: Uses SECRNN, which combines CNN and RNN architectures, for high-accuracy gunshot detection.
+4. **Inverse Frequency Weighting (IFW)**: Addresses class imbalance to produce uniform results across all classes.

-### Classification
+### SECRNN Model Details

-- **Support Vector Machines (SVM)**: A machine learning model trained to classify gunshot sounds based on the extracted features.
-- **Convolutional Neural Networks (CNN)**: A deep learning model that processes the audio signal's spectrogram to identify gunshot patterns with high accuracy.
+The SECRNN model leverages both convolutional neural networks (CNNs) and recurrent neural networks (RNNs) to deliver superior accuracy, precision, recall, and F1 scores.
+Key innovations include:

+- **Short-term Fourier Transform (STFT)**: Used without Mel Scale spectrograms to retain high-signal acoustic features and reduce spectral leakage.
+- **Inverse Frequency Weighting (IFW)**: Balances the model by addressing class imbalances without relying on data augmentation.
+- **Convolutional Recurrent Neural Network (CRNN)**: Combines Conv2D layers and Long Short-Term Memory (LSTM) layers to extract both spatial and temporal features.

 ## Contributing